 Lavinia, Titus Andronicus

 More of a blood, guts and gore fan at Halloween?
-Well, forget Quentin Tarantino and look no further than Shakespeare’s bloodiest play, Titus Andronicus, and its beautiful and chaste Lavinia.
+Well, forget Quentin Tarantino and look no further than Shakespeare’s bloodiest play, Titus Andronicus, and Titus’s daughter Lavinia.
 You’ll need bucket loads of fake blood for this one.

 A crimson river of warm blood,